griptape-ai/griptape-trade-school/docs/index.md

     We love any and all feedback!

     Do you have a new idea for a course?
-Drop us a line in our [Discord](https://discord.gg/gnWRz88eym), or log a rquest at [Griptape Trade School Github](https://github.com/griptape-ai/griptape-trade-school)!
+Drop us a line in our [Discord](https://discord.gg/gnWRz88eym), or log a request at [Griptape Trade School Github](https://github.com/griptape-ai/griptape-trade-school)!

 </div>